archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

 You'll see we have 3 objects in our queryset to select all items from the GraphModel.
 But we only made one branch, and one resource model!
 Where does the other GraphModel object come from?

-To answer this question, let's investigtate further by looking at an individual object from the query set.
+To answer this question, let's investigate further by looking at an individual object from the query set.
 The ``.__dict__`` outputs the object as a dict, making it easier to see the information that it contains.

 .. code-block:: python